Is Contraception Sinful in Ignorance of Church Teaching?

 St. Paul told us that ignorance of God is the source of all moral deviations [Romans 1:18-32, CCC 2087].
 He also said that the obedience of Faith is our first duty towards God [Romans 1:5, 16:26].

 Dissenters often quote the “spirit of Vatican II” while attempting to justify their disobedience.
-Oddly, they never quote Ad Gentes, which stated that “All Christians, by the example of their lives and the witness of their word, wherever they live, have an obligation to manifest the new man which they have put on in Baptism and to reveal the power of the Holy Spirit by whom they were strengthened at Confirmation” [¶11, CCC 2472].
-Dignitatis Humanae taught that “It is in accordance with their dignity that all men, because they are persons … are both impelled by their nature and bound by a moral obligation to seek the truth, especially religious truth.
+Oddly, they never quote Ad Gentes, which states, “All Christians, by the example of their lives and the witness of their word, wherever they live, have an obligation to manifest the new man which they have put on in Baptism and to reveal the power of the Holy Spirit by whom they were strengthened at Confirmation” [¶11, CCC 2472].
+Dignitatis Humanae teaches, “It is in accordance with their dignity that all men, because they are persons … are both impelled by their nature and bound by a moral obligation to seek the truth, especially religious truth.
 They are also bound to adhere to the truth once they come to know it and direct their whole lives in accordance with the demands of truth” [2§2, CCC 2467].

 Thus, willful ignorance is an offense against the cardinal virtue of justice, which is giving to God and others what is rightly due to them.
 The use of contraception primarily violates God’s rights, Who alone opens and shuts the womb, but also trespasses upon the rights of the children who would have otherwise been born.
 The many women who use contraception without telling their husbands (or the husbands who get a vasectomy without telling their wives) are also grossly violating the rights of their spouses.

 Choosing to remain ignorant also leads to a kind of deadly spiritual sloth, which in turn makes it more probable that the person will commit even more serious sins.
-Germain Grisez wrote that “In general, a person who is willing to do what is wrong and is uncertain because of a doubt of fact how grave that wrong will be, is willing to do the more serious wrong.”
+Germain Grisez writes, “In general, a person who is willing to do what is wrong and is uncertain because of a doubt of fact how grave that wrong will be, is willing to do the more serious wrong.”

-The 1974 Declaration on Procured Abortion states that “From a moral point of view this is certain: even if a doubt existed concerning whether the fruit of conception is already a human person, it is objectively a grave sin to dare to risk murder” [¶13].
+The 1974 Declaration on Procured Abortion states, “From a moral point of view this is certain: even if a doubt existed concerning whether the fruit of conception is already a human person, it is objectively a grave sin to dare to risk murder” [¶13].
 The focus of this passage is on the personhood of the embryo, but could also be applied to the abortifacient, or killing effect, of most modern birth control methods.

 In summary, then, there is no “right” to remain ignorant in these matters of the moral law.
 We cannot claim ignorance when dealing with secular authorities, and we will certainly not be able to claim lack of knowledge when we stand in judgment before Jesus Christ.
 This is particularly true of those many celebrity Catholics who completely disregard their duties and call themselves “devout,” while supporting and promoting such horrors as homosexual “marriage,” abortion and euthanasia.